 It’s the name of a Bottura signature dish created in memory of his late mother and based on the chef’s childhood memory of eating zuppa di latte or milk soup for breakfast which he made by grating leftover bread into a bowl of warm milk with sugar and a splash of coffee.
 The recipe, included in the book, is made from layers of salted caramel ice cream, caramel bread croutons and bread and sugar cream topped with a bread crisp sprinkled with edible gold dust.

 Why should I buy the book?

-Food waste in profession kitchens continues to be a big talking point and Bottura is leading the discussion.
-The provides lots of inspiration for how to use produce that might otherwise end up in the bin which means you’re not only doing the world some good, but it could well help you cut your food costs.
+Food waste in professional kitchens continues to be a big talking point and Bottura is leading the discussion.
+The book provides lots of inspiration for how to use produce that might otherwise end up in the bin which means you’re not only doing the world some good, but it could well help you cut your food costs.
 As well as the recipes, it’s also a great read with a one-page introduction to each chef, explaining how they prepared their meals and telling the story of the project.

 What won’t I like?

 At £29.95, you might expect hard-covers and glossy pages.
 What you actually get is soft covers and what appears to be recycled, matt paper which means the images are not as pin sharp as you might like.
 However, it’s all in keeping with the ‘make do’ ethos of Bottura’s Food For Soul charity that Refettoria Ambrosiano is a part of and to which all royalties from the book will be donated to, so stop complaining!

 Cuisine: International Suitable for: Confident home cooks and chefs Cookbook Review Rating: 4 stars